-The bib must be formed from several layers of cloth firmly fixed to each other, of which at least one on the inside must be made of Kevlar fibre or a similar substance; in any case the cloth so formed must ensure a high degree of resistance to penetration, as provided for in specification no. (technical quality of cloth for fencing uniforms); it must also hinder the forming of stiff creases or the rolling up of the bib itself.
+The bib must be formed from several layers of cloth firmly fixed to each other, of which at least one on the inside must be made of Kevlar fibre or a similar substance; in any case the cloth so formed must ensure a high degree of resistance to penetration equal or greater than 1600NW, as provided for in specification no. (technical quality of cloth for fencing uniforms); it must also hinder the forming of stiff creases or the rolling up of the bib itself.